-In 12-hour mode, the tens of hours register has only one active bit and the top three bits are set to logic 0.
+The tens of hours register has only one active bit and the top three bits are set to logic 0.
 Data bit 1 of the clock setting register is the AM/PM indicator; logic 0 indicating AM, logic 1 for PM.